 We have stated previously that Python’s super() function allows us to refer to the superclass implicitly.

 But in the scenario of multi-level inheritances, which class will it refer to?
 Well, the super() function will always refer to an immediate superclass.

 Also, a Python super() function not only can refer to the __init()__ function but also can call all other function of a superclass.

 # app.py class A: def __init__(self): print('Initializing: class A') def sub_method(self, b): print('Printing from class A:', b) class B(A): def __init__(self): print('Initializing: class B') super().__init__() def sub_method(self, b): print('Printing from class B:', b) super().sub_method(b + 1) class C(B): def __init__(self): print('Initializing: class C') super().__init__() def sub_method(self, b): print('Printing from class C:', b) super().sub_method(b + 1) if __name__ == '__main__': c = C() c.sub_method(1)

 See the output below.

-So, from the output we can clearly see that the __init()__ function of class C had been called at first, then class B and after that class A.
+So, from the output, we can see that the __init()__ function of class C had been called at first, then class B and after that class A.

-The same thing happened by calling sub_method() function.
+The same thing happened by calling the sub_method() function.

-If your program contains multi-level inheritance, then this super() function is beneficial for you.
+If your program contains the multi-level inheritance, then the super() function is beneficial for you as well.